xovox/RetroTink-Setup/README.md

 * Scripts
 - [ ] Work well with other RetroPie scripts I'm writing
-- [ ] Get rid of env, everything should be discrete scripts in $HOME/RetroPie/scripts/
+- [ ] Get rid of env, everything should be discrete scripts in $HOME/RetroPie/scripts/ or something
 - [ ] hdmiTimings needs to be smart enough to see if we're running on a CRT

 * On Start Script